 I learned a lot while photographing this wedding.
 First of all, the Nikon SB900 Speedlight performed beautifully as usual.
 I am still experimenting with this accessory and have been very happy with the results.
 I also enjoyed photographing some shots before the wedding as the wedding party was preparing for the ceremony.
 These candid and posed portraits were enjoyable to make.

-Photographing the newly wedded couple as they made their way through the bubbles made for some interesting photos.
+Photographing the newly wedded couple as they made their way through the bubbles made for some interesting photos and really made me consider the possibility of starting my own franchise see here for more.
 Sometimes the bubbles reflected the light from my flash, which created an interesting effect.
 The formal portraits after the wedding were fun, too, and everyone had the opportunity to join in the fun with their own cameras to record this special day.

 Congratulations Pete & Jodi!